truenas/documentation/content/TrueCommand/TCGettingStarted/InterfaceOverview.md

 * Read the Terms of Service, set **I have read and agree to the terms of service**, and click **SIGN UP**.

-* The admin login credentials are created and you are presented with the login page.
+TrueCommand creates the admin login credentials and displays the login page.

 ![TrueCommand Admin Sign In](/images/TrueCommand/2.0/LoginAdmin.png "TrueCommand Admin Sign In")

 You can now log in to the TrueCommand web interface with the new administrator account credentials.

+### Resetting a User Password on the Login Screen

+{{< include file="static/includes/TrueCommand/2.1/ResettingUserPassword.md.part" markdown="true" >}}

 ## Top Bar